-Even if Council were to act immediately, the process of implementing the Golden Handshake would take at least one year from when Council first authorized implementation through expiration of the window in which employees would opt for the benefit.
+If Council were to act immediately, the process of implementing the Golden Handshake would take at least one year from when Council first authorized implementation through expiration of the window in which employees would opt for the benefit.
 Cost savings would be realized late in FY2009/2010 and no sooner.
+In the meantime, retirement-eligible employees are likely to delay their retirement pending a Council decision on whether or not to offer the benefit.

 The two years additional service credit optional benefit offered by CalPERS is designed to give employers another option to meet mandatory workforce reductions.
-Once the contract is amended to provide two years additional service credit to a retiring member, the City will have to take a number of proscribed steps and follow strict procedures defined by CalPERS.
+Once the contract is amended to provide two years additional service credit to a retiring member, the City will have to take a number of prescribed steps and follow strict procedures defined by CalPERS.
 Those steps include designating the specific classifications or work groups that will be eligible, identifying a time period between 90 and 180 days during which an eligible employee may retire, conduct a public meeting in which the costs associated with the program are presented, certifying by Council resolution that the program will be of benefit to the City and is due to necessary budgetary and staffing reductions.
 A timeline and the conditions set by CalPERS are included in Attachment B.

-- The Port is a participant in the City's plan, so any increase to the Employer Contribution Rate would impact the Port.
-If the City were to want to offer the Golden Handshake, there would necessarily have to be discussions between the two entities. - The positions vacated through retirement of eligible employees who opt for two years additional service credit or at least one vacancy in any position in any department or other organization must remain permanently unfilled thereby resulting in an overall reduction in the workforce. - The City can anticipate that eligible employees who are less than age 55 will not elect to retire with two years additional service credit because they will not receive 2.7 percent of
+• The Port is a participant in the City's plan, so any increase to the Employer Contribution Rate would impact the Port.
+If the City were to want to offer the Golden Handshake, there would necessarily have to be discussions between the two entities.